 AMAZON AUTHOR PAGE

 - Latest Posts

 Robyn O’Sullivan is a professional writer and editor, living on the beautiful Bass coast of Victoria, Australia.
 Her published works include a novella Topsy Turvy, and the collections Getting a Life and Everything’s All Right, which were released by the award-winning Ginninderra Press.
 Robyn has written 40+ non-fiction educational books for children that have been distributed around the world including Australia, the United States, Canada, New Zealand and China.
-Other credits include creative non-fiction pieces in magazines such as Quadrant, and short stories in anthologies such as Guilty Pleasures and Other Dark Delights, the award-winning Midnight Echo 14, and Spawn: Weird Horror Tales About Pregnancy, Birth and Babies.
-Her short story “A Tale of the Ainu” was produced by the Night’s End podcast.
-Currently, Robyn is focused on writing short fiction and memoir.
+Other credits include creative non-fiction pieces in magazines such as Quadrant, and short stories in anthologies such as Guilty Pleasures and Other Dark Delights, the award-winning Midnight Echo 14, and the multi-award-winning and multi-award-nominated Spawn: Weird Horror Tales About Pregnancy, Birth and Babies, as well as drabbles and flash fiction.
+Her short story “A Tale of the Ainu” was produced by the Night’s End podcast, and an interview with award-winning horror author Deb Sheldon has been featured on Kendall Reviews.
+Robyn has also been shortlisted by Madwomen Monologues and Arkfest for her 10-minute plays.
+Currently, she is focused on writing short fiction and memoir.
 See more of her work at http://robynosullivan.com